When to start training your puppy plus essential skills for all dogs

 1. Hold a small treat at your dogs nose

 2. Move your hand up and towards the top of their head.
-This will cause your dog's bottom to move towards the floor
+This will cause

-3. Once he is sitting, make a "Number 1" gesture with your hands and say "sit" firmly
+3. Once he is sitting, make a "Number 1" gesture with your hands and say

-4. Give your dog the treat and praise him/her with affection
+4. Give your dog the treat and praise him/her with affection.

 2. Stay